thtrieu/thtrieu.github.io/_posts/2020-04-14-linear-algebra.md

 </script>

-In these cases, it is meaningless to say how much scaled up a chunk of space in 2-D is to another in 3-D, or vice versa.
+In these cases, however, it is meaningless to compare the volume of the original box and the area of the resulting polygon.

 *Still, for transformations between spaces of the same dimension - when this comparison is meaningful, a question arises: How much bigger or smaller does the space get?
 In the 1-dimensional case $x \times \alpha = y$, this factor is simply $\alpha$.
 In N-dimensional space, however, how do we get such factor from an N-by-N matrix?*